Pascalduc/stock-analysis/README.md

 ## Summary

 ### Advantages and Disadvantages of Refactoring Code
-The refactored code greatly increase efficiency and might be better for big dataset but doing so take extra time and could affect cost.
+The refactored code greatly increase efficiency and might be better for big dataset but doing so took extra labor and could affect cost.

 ### Advantages and Disadvantages of the Original and Refactored VBA Script